DorCoMaNdO/ModBot/README.txt

 	!modbot delcmd <command> - (Access Level 2) Deletes the command.
 Currently if you want to edit a command, you must delete it and re-add it.
 	!modbot cmdlist - (Access Level 1) Lists all of the custom commands currently available to the channel.

-	* Note: The commands will always trigger if they're the first word in the sentence, so you might want to have a "command identifier" such as ! to prevent "accidental triggers" from occuring.
+	* The commands will always trigger if they're the first word in the sentence, so you might want to have a "command identifier" such as ! to prevent "accidental triggers" from occuring.
+	* You can also use {NUMBER} as parameters where NUMBER represents the parameter index that will be copied.
+	  Example: !modbot addcmd 0 !welcome Welcome to the stream {1}!
+		       !welcome DorCoMaNdO
+	  Output:  Welcome to the stream DorCoMaNdO!
+	  * All of the parameters are required so a message will NOT be sent if you'd try to do something such as using just "!welcome" from the example above.